Ropley Horticultural Society

 47. Three Dahlias, any other classification

-48. *One stem of a single large-flowered specimen Rose; own container allowed
+48. *One stem of a sinlge large-flowered specimen Rose; own container allowed

 49. Three stems of large-flowered Roses